jhhtaylor/tabstronaut/README.md

 ## Release Notes

+### 1.1.1

+In this update, we've enhanced Tabstronaut by ensuring groups are uniquely identified by IDs, allowing multiple groups with identical names.
+We've improved user prompts for the 'New Group from All Tabs...' option and fixed a bug to allow adding tabs to existing groups, streamlining your user experience.

 ### 1.1.0

 In our latest update, we've removed the need for GitHub authentication and Postgres server connections, making Tabstronaut quicker and more straightforward to use.
 We've also tailored tab groups to be workspace-specific, improving organization and focus.
 Enjoy a streamlined, hassle-free coding experience with Tabstronaut!